 Op amp offset null

 For circuits where it is necessary to remove or null the offset, many op-amp chips provide two pins that enable this to be done.
 Using the offset null adjustment requires a potentiometer with its wiper connected to the negative supply with some op amps or to 0 V with others so it is necessary to check the data sheet.
-The value for the potentiometer may typically be around 10 KΩ to 100 KΩ but again check the data sheet for the most suitable value.
+The value for the potentiometer may typically be around 10 KΩ to 100 KΩ but again when undertaking the electronic circuit design, check the data sheet for the most suitable value.

-On op amps with an offset null capability two pins are provided as shown in the diagram.
+On operational amplifiers with an offset null capability two pins are provided as shown in the diagram.

 Operational amplifier offset null capability is used for applications where DC amplification is required.
 The small offsets caused by the input circuitry are amplified and is left unchecked they can become an issue.